 Fast forward to the early 20th century—when many agree the modern definition of CFD begins.
-Because this was when mathematical and numerical methods were being improved upon and refined.
-By mid-1900s, these models and methods could be integrated to generate numerical solutions based on hand calculations.
-These calculations transitioned to computer-based computations with early computers .in the 1950s.
+This was when mathematical and numerical methods were being improved upon and refined.
+By the mid-1900s, these models and methods could be integrated to generate numerical solutions based on hand calculations.
+These calculations transitioned to computer-based computations with early computers in the 1950s.

-Ultimately, the development of computational fluid dynamics software for commercial use began in the 1980s, after Boeing, NASA and other organizations released codes to the public.
-And these codes have been continuously improved upon—and transformed completely—ever since.
+Ultimately, the development of computational fluid dynamics software for commercial use began in the 1980s after Boeing, NASA, and other organizations released codes to the public.
+These codes have been continuously improved upon—and transformed completely—ever since.
 CFD software has truly come a long way.

-Today, it’s available for laptops, desktops, GPU clusters or even directly on the cloud on various platforms including Windows and Linux.
-Here’s how it works—the modern definition of CFD, that is.
+Today, it’s available for laptops, desktops, GPU clusters, or even directly on the cloud on various platforms including Windows and Linux.
+Here’s how modern CFD works.

 How CFD Software Works: 3 Essential Features

-Not every computational fluid dynamics software is created equal.
-To be able to solve complex problems faster, 3 things need to be true about the solution you deploy:
+Not all computational fluid dynamics software are created equal.
+To be able to solve complex problems faster, three things need to be true about the solution you deploy: